MGN19/Customer-Segmentation/README.md

 ### 📚 Lessons Learned & Future Improvements

 Throughout this project, we gained valuable insights into the clustering process and how to approach data analysis in a more effective and efficient manner.
-Here are some key lessons learned and potential improvements for this projects:
+Here are some potential improvements for this projects:

 1. **Data Preprocessing - Scaling the Data**:
    - One of the key mistakes in our data preprocessing was failing to scale the data before applying KNN imputation.
 As KNN relies on the distance between data points, it is essential to normalize the data to ensure that all features contribute equally to the distance calculations.